Roma Heritage Trail

 Pick up litter and deposit in the waste receptacles at the Heritage buildings

-Plants of the Jean Pierre ROMA Heritage Walking Trail
+Plants of the ROMA HERITAGE Trail

 Deciduous (leaf) Trees: